Biden's mastery of backlash politics takes center stage

 "In the face of constant interruptions and heckling, he yielded the microphone," Gadsden wrote.

-The Biden amendment, which reached beyond busing to protect local schools' ability to maintain segregated classes within schools, was a slightly watered-down version of one offered by segregationist Sen. Jesse Helms, R-N.C.
-Helms also wanted to prohibit the federal government from requiring schools to keep records on the racial make-up of classes, and Biden voted in support of that plan, too.
+His amendment was a slightly watered-down version of one offered by segregationist Sen. Jesse Helms, R-N.C.
+Helms also wanted to prohibit the federal government from requiring schools to keep records on the racial makeup of classes, and Biden voted in support of that plan, too.
 Helms' amendment failed; Biden's was adopted but later dropped by a House-Senate conference committee.

 At the time, critics assailed the Biden and Helms amendments as naked assaults on Title VI of the Civil Rights Act, which gives the federal government the power to withhold funding from institutions that discriminate based on race.
 Sen. Ed Brooke, R-Mass., the only black member of the Senate at the time, called the effort a "wolf in wolf's clothing."